CumulusNetworks/config-backup-upgrade-helper/README.md

 - As part of the migration operation, the 2nd slot on x86 platforms is mounted to /tmp/slotx_yyyy.
-If the script terminates abnormally, this would leave the mount active and prevents cl-img-install from running.
+If the script terminates abnormally, this would leave the mount active and prevents cl-img-install from completing this install, with this error:
+    'Logical volume "SYSROOTx" already exists in volume group "CUMULUS"' 'Failure: Problems creating/formatting partition SYSROOT'.
    To clear this condition, do:  sudo umount /tmp/slot{x}_{yyyy}

 - Does not support certain old PowerPC platforms with Raw Flash implementations
     - Celestica/Penguin Arctica 4804i 1G (cel,kennisis)